 Storage has to be functional but this season it’s too good looking to fade into the background.
 Shelving has been staggered, stepped and slanted to create an eclectic variety of sculptural, functional and colourful pieces.
+Browse our best storage solutions to get the most out of your space.

 Designed in-house by Matt Long, Colton’s classic wooden frame with simple glass doors looks all serious on the outside but within, the shelves play around with alignment to frame the treasures within, from vases and glasses to dinnerware.
 Choose from a plain neutral or, for the colour confident, a vivid, contemporary green interior.
 Teamed with the Daborn armchair, an archive design given a whole new look for SS16, you can step boldly into the new season.